CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ### Why should authors add a security policy?

+You should add a security policy to tell users that you (the developers and maintainers of your software) care about the integrity of their data and systems.

 A security policy tells users how to report security issues to the project maintainer(s), how the maintainer(s) will respond, and what software will be supported by them.

+A security policy might also be a requirement by some institutions or governments.
+Even if you are not subject to regulations of a government that requires security policies, potential users of your software are.
+Adding a security policy will make it easier for them to follow regulations.

+Adding a security policy will not add any legal obligations or guarantees beyond your software's license.

 ### Why should authors work with CPANSec?